-Certificate IV in Commercial cookery
+SIT40516-Certificate IV in Commercial Cookery

 This qualification reflects the role of commercial cooks who have a supervisory or team leading role in the kitchen.
 They operate independently or with limited guidance from others and use discretion to solve non-routine problems.

-All international students must be at least 18 years of age or above at the time of course commencement to study at BLC.
+Student must be at least 18 years of age or above at the time of course commencement to study at BLC.

 To enrol into this course with BLC, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:

 - Due to the physical requirements of this course, students must have a basic level of fitness allowing them to work on their feet during work placement shifts

 - Must be working in the capacity of trainee cook in a commercial kitchen in hospitality industry at least 15 hours per week and will continue working for the whole duration of the course.